canonical/vanilla-framework/templates/docs/base/code.md

 **Code snippet with icon**

 A code snippet block can include an icon by using the `.p-code-snippet__block--code` class.
-By default, it will show the linux prompt icon, but other icon options available by using the `.is-windows-prompt` or `.is-url` classes.
+By default, it will show the Linux prompt icon, but other icon options are available, using the `.is-windows-prompt` or `.is-url` classes.

 <div class="embedded-example"><a href="/docs/examples/patterns/code-snippet/code-snippet-icon" class="js-example">
 View example of the code snippet